Ghazi Saiyyad Salar Masud

-Ghazi Salar Masud or Ghazi Miyan (1014 – 1034 CE) was a semi-legendary Muslim figure from India.
-By the 12th century, he had become reputed as a warrior, and his tomb (dargah) at Bahraich, Uttar Pradesh, India, had become a place of pilgrimage.

-The main source of information about him is the chivalric romance Mirat-i-Masudi ("Mirror of Masud"), a Persian-language hagiography written by Abdur Rahman Chishti in the 1620s.
-According to this biography, he was a nephew of the Ghaznavid invader Mahmud, and accompanied his uncle in the conquest of India during the early 11th century.
-However, the Ghaznavid chronicles do not mention him, and other claims in Mirat-i-Masudi are also of doubtful historicity.
+Syed Salar Masud Ghazi (10 February 1014 – 15 June 1034), also known as Ghazi Miyan, was a semi-legendary Muslim figure and military leader associated with the Ghaznavid invasions of India in the early 11th century.
+According to the Persian hagiography Mirat-i-Masudi ("Mirror of Masud"), written in the 17th century, Masud accompanied his uncle Mahmud during the conquest of India and led military campaigns across regions such as Multan, Delhi, Meerut, and Kannauj.
+His campaigns aimed to expand the Ghaznavid influence and spread Islam in the Indian subcontinent.

 Mirat-i-Masudi legend

 The Mirat-i-Masudi narrates the legend of Salar Masud as follows:

 Early life

 In 1011 CE, the Muslims of Jalgaon, whose rights were being infringed upon by the local Hindu rulers, appealed Sultan Mahmud of Ghazni for help.
 Mahmud agreed to help them on the condition that they would mention his name in the Friday sermons (Khutbah), which would signify their acknowledgment of his suzerainty.
 Mahmud's general Salar Sahu defeated the Hindu rulers of Ajmer and surrounding regions.
 As a reward, Mahmud married his sister to Salar Sahu; Masud was the result of this marriage.
 Masud was born on 10 February 1014 CE, in Ajmer.